jansony1/GscLabBlockchainApp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services2.PNG)

    * The 'Cloud Foundry Apps' tile shows the memory you have available for apps.
-You will require at least 512 MB of free space to deploy an app during the lab.
+You will require at least 512 MB of free space to

+  an app during the lab.
 If you do not have 256MB of free space, then delete some existing apps (visible in your dashboard) before proceeding to the next step.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/services1.PNG)